Developer Interface

 class ulid.ULID(value: bytes | None = None)[source]

-classmethod from_bytes(bytes_: bytes) U[source]
+classmethod from_bytes(bytes_: bytes) Self[source]

 Create a new ULID-object from sequence of 16 bytes.

-classmethod from_datetime(value: datetime) U[source]
+classmethod from_datetime(value: datetime) Self[source]

 Create a new ULID-object from a datetime.
 The timestamp part of the ULID will be set to the corresponding timestamp of the datetime.